justin-sharber/Commissions_Code/README.md

 Notebooks enabled frequent checks on calculations.
 Most cells would output summaries of new attributions or calculations.
 Even simply calling `df.shape` could provide a bit of assurance that the last operation completed correctly.

-**Example - Slating orders for payment in Commissions Calculations Notebook**
+### Example: Slating orders for payment in Commissions Calculations Notebook

 ![Slice of comp calc notebook](images/comp_calc_nb.png)

 ## The Column Key System
 To handle inconsistent and changing schemas, I introduced a **column key abstraction**.